 What is foundation single crochet, anyway?

-Many crochet patterns start out by having you making a bunch of chain stitches to form a foundation chain.
-Then, you have to go back and work the stitches for the first row into the chain foundation.
+The normal method for beginning most crochet patterns is to work a bunch of chain stitches to form a starting chain and then go back and work the stitches for the first row into that chain foundation.

-Chainless foundation stitches replace this process and allow you to work your chain stitches and first row of stitches at the same time!
+Instead, chainless foundation stitches replace this whole process and allow you to work your chain stitches and first row of stitches at the same time!
 (So cool!)

 Here’s what a short row of foundation single crochet looks like.
 You can see the top half of the stitch looks like a single crochet, and the bottom half looks a lot like chains.